Farmed and Wild Salmon in British Columbia

 Excessive sea lice loads can impact the health of wild juvenile salmon.
 While sea lice occur naturally in BC waters on many species of fish, farmed salmon smolts entering the ocean do not have lice.
 Sea lice can be transferred to farmed salmon from the environment and/or other fish once they enter the ocean.
 Significant advances in managing sea lice have allowed for continuous improvement and innovative options in managing this pest.
 As a result, industry management of sea lice continuously improves and salmon farms are regulated through strict guidelines to ensure the health of their fish and the environment they operate in.

-Everyday people across Canada and the world enjoy healthy, nutritious, and delicious meals thanks to BC fish farmers and the farmed salmon they raise.
+Every day, people across Canada and the world enjoy healthy, nutritious, and delicious meals thanks to BC fish farmers and their farmed salmon.
 Farmed salmon is a great source of vitamins, minerals, omega-3 fatty acids, and high-quality proteins.
-BC salmon farming is not without challenges, but the industry’s commitment to transparency and continuous improvement continues to drive efficiencies, grow healthier fish, and expand our understanding of wild salmon and the overall marine environment.
+While challenges remain, the industry’s commitment to transparency and continuous improvement drives efficiencies, promotes healthier fish, and expands our understanding of wild salmon and the marine environment.